Tuesday 19 June 2018, 6.30pm, OTO Project Space

 "I think John Edwards is absolutely remarkable: there’s never been anything like him before, anywhere in jazz." - Richard Williams, The Blue Moment

-Tom Jackson is a clarinettist and saxophonist based in London, largely dedicated to the fields of contemporary classical music and free improvisation.
-He maintains an exciting, extensive and eclectic performance schedule and has performed throughout Europe, Australia and Hong Kong as well as throughout the UK.
-He is currently undertaking a PhD funded by AHRC, researching issues of free improvisation.
-'Songs from Badly-Lit Rooms', an album of duos with violist Benedict Taylor, was released on Squib-Box in 2013.
+Tom Jackson is a clarinettist and saxophonist active in London and Europe, largely dedicated to the fields of contemporary classical music and free improvisation.
+He maintains an extensive and eclectic performance schedule and has performed throughout Europe, Australia and Asia.

 Stephen Crowe is an English composer of operas and experimental music.